ChASE-library/ChASE/Docs-Sphinx/source/reference/chase.rst

 .. cpp:var:: int N

-	     Size of the matrix :cpp:var:`H`.
+	     Number of rows and columns of Matrix :cpp:var:`H`.

 .. cpp:var:: MKL_Complex16 * V

-	     Array containing a collection of vectors.
-On entry, if :cpp:var:`mode` = ``A``, it is used to provide approximate eigenvectors which work as a preconditioner, speeding up the convergence of required eigenpairs.
-On exit, the leading (:cpp:var:`N`, :cpp:var:`nev`) block
+	     Array containing a collection of vectors, of size (:cpp:var:`N`, :cpp:var:`nev` + :cpp:var:`nex`).
+On entry, if :cpp:var:`mode` =
-	     contains eigenvectors at least as accurate as the required :cpp:var:`tol`.
+	     ``A``, it is used to provide approximate eigenvectors which work as a preconditioner, speeding up the convergence of required eigenpairs.
+On exit, the leading (:cpp:var:`N`, :cpp:var:`nev`) block contains eigenvectors at least as accurate as the required :cpp:var:`tol`.

 .. cpp:var:: MKL_Complex16 * W

-	     Array containing a collection of auxiliary vectors used as working space throughout the code.
+	     Array containing a collection of auxiliary vectors used as working space throughout the code, of size (:cpp:var:`N`, :cpp:var:`nev` + :cpp:var:`nex`).

 .. cpp:var:: double * ritz